A NSW Government website

 DPHI now requires a written response to issues raised in the submissions, as required under section 5.17(6) of the Environmental Planning and Assessment Act 1979.
 The written response is to be in the form of a submissions report that has been prepared having regard to the State Significant Infrastructure Guidelines including Appendix C – Preparing a Submissions Report.

-NSW National Parks and Wildlife Service with consultant Planners ERM are progressing the Response to Submissions Report including consultation with State Government agencies and DCCEEW Commonwealth.
+NSW National Parks and Wildlife Service, Lord Howe Island Board with Consultant Planners ERM have completed the Response to Submissions Report including consultation with State Government agencies and DCCEEW Commonwealth.

 Ongoing consultation